 Tracy Mandel is an experimentalist in the field of environmental fluid mechanics.
 She received her Ph.D. in 2018 and M.S. in 2013, both from Stanford University, and her B.S. from Cornell University in 2012.
 Prior to joining UNH as an Assistant Professor in Mechanical and Ocean Engineering, she was a postdoctoral scholar at the University of California, Merced.

 In her free time, she enjoys climbing, knitting, and coming up with fluid-vegetable puns.

 Ocean Hydrodynamics Lab members

-Dr. Oehmke is a postdoc in Mechanical Engineering at UNH, working with Prof. Chris White and with Prof. Mandel.
-She is a co-PI on a recently funded NH Sea Grant project focusing on the transport and dispersal of eelgrass seeds and pollen in turbulent flow through eelgrass meadows.
+Dr. Oehmke was a postdoc in Mechanical Engineering at UNH, working with Prof. Chris White and with Prof. Mandel.
+She is a co-PI on a NH Sea Grant project focusing on the transport and dispersal of eelgrass seeds and pollen in turbulent flow through eelgrass meadows.
 She received her PhD from UC Berkeley and BS from MIT, all in Environmental Engineering.

 Jenna Ehnot - Undergraduate Researcher

 Jenna graduated with a B.S. in Ocean Engineering from UNH in May 2022.
 Her research focused on seasonal variation in the biomechanical properties of dune plants, with the goal of understanding how plant stiffness and breakage throughout the year might affect the hydraulic properties of marshes.
 Check out Jenna's poster from the 2022 Undergraduate Research Conference here!
 This research was supported by New Hampshire Sea Grant.

 Jenna is currently an M.S. student in Ocean Engineering at UNH working in marine robotics.